alexlee22/indoor-tracking-blog/_posts/2016-07-12-closest-beacon-visualisation.markdown

 ### CLOSEST BEACON

-So one thing that we wanted to achieve but have not fully tackled it in terms of the visualisation is pulling the closest base station to a beacon - I'm trying to minimise the error margin and uncertainty.
-Whilst uncertainty may be good as it can open up more questions and things to build up upon, I wanted to create this visualisation as a way of finding proximity rather than exact location.
+So one thing that we wanted to achieve but have not fully tackled it in terms of the visualisation is pulling the closest base station to a beacon.
+I wanted to create this visualisation as a way of finding proximity rather than exact location.

 Based on the experiment found [here](http://where-in.space/2016/rssi-experiment), drawing the RSSI as a way of determining exactly how far a person is away from a particular base station can be quite challenging as the RSSI values fluctuate too much.